-Customs transit is particularly relevant to the Community where a single customs territory is combined with a multiplicity of fiscal territories: it allows the movement of goods under transit from their point of entry into the Community to their point of clearance where both the customs and national fiscal obligations are taken care of.
+Customs transit is particularly relevant to the Union where a single customs territory is combined with a multiplicity of fiscal territories: it allows the movement of goods under transit from their point of entry into the Union to their point of clearance where both the customs and national fiscal obligations are taken care of.

 The transit systems within the European Union are: